mrofisr/mrofisr/README.md

 ## Hi Folks 👋

-I'm Muhammad **Abdur Rofi** Maulidin, a software engineer with a passion for automation, cloud computing, Kubernetes, and containerized environments.
+I'm Muhammad **Abdur Rofi** Maulidin, a devops engineer with a passion for automation, cloud computing, Kubernetes, and containerized environments.

 Get in touch:
 * Telegram: [@mrofisr](https://t.me/@mrofisr)